A Comprehensive Survey on Generative Diffusion Models for Structured Data

 \textbf{Bias in Dataset} Another noteworthy challenge is the inherent bias present within the publicly available datasets.
-Specifically, the demographic features in the EHRs and the bioelectrical signals extracted from the subjects are often biased towards specific classes \cite{meng2022interpretability, duan2023domain}.
+Specifically, the demographic features in the EHRs and the bioelectrical signals extracted from the subjects are often biased towards specific classes \cite{duan2023domain, meng2022interpretability}.
 This inevitable skewness in data consequently impacts the generalisability of the generative models and limits their applicability to related fields.
 To circumvent these issues, it is vital to utilise more diverse and balanced datasets.
-Or, novel methods should be developed to neutralise this inherent bias.
+Otherwise, novel methods should be developed to neutralise this inherent bias.

-\textbf{Extensions to Multi-modality Learning} The fusion of structured data with other data modalities not only enhances the model performance but also expands the possible tasks, e.g. improving financial stock price prediction by jointly learning both text and time series data \cite{muthukumar2021stochastic} and table-to-text generation \cite{liu2018table}.
-In this regard, future research direction may focus on the development of novel methodologies adept at integrating multiple data modalities in an efficient and effective manner, as well as exploring the potential untapped tasks.
+\textbf{Extensions to Multi-modality Learning} The fusion of structured data with other data modalities not only enhances the model performance but also expands the possible tasks, \textit{e.g.,} improving financial stock price prediction by jointly learning both text and time series data \cite{muthukumar2021stochastic} and text synthesis from table \cite{liu2018table}.
+In this regard, future research direction may focus on the development of novel methodologies adept at integrating multiple data modalities in an efficient and effective manner as well as exploring the potential untapped tasks.

-\textbf{Miscellany} With respect to applications involving Electronic Health Records (EHR) and biological signals, current works may benefit from an incorporation of domain-specific knowledge or issues, e.g. medical ontology and irregular visit interval \cite{niu2022fusion}.
-In addition, the long inference time compared to GAN-based methods poses a challenge for real-time or on-chip deployment in medical equipment, necessitating improvements for practical use.
+\textbf{Miscellany} In the realm of tabular data modelling, it is possible to devise an enhanced strategy that effectively models both continuous and categorical data types.
+Furthermore, a universal framework can be developed to encompass generation, imputation, and forecasting for both tabular and time-series modelling.
+For applications involving EHR and biological signal processing, current works may benefit from an incorporation of domain-specific knowledge or issues, \textit{e.g.,} medical ontology and irregular visit interval \cite{niu2022fusion}.
+Furthermore, the long inference time compared to GAN-based methods poses a challenge for real-time or on-chip deployment in medical equipment, highlighting the need for improvements to facilitate practical use.